Skip to main content

 If these conditions hold, AI delivers.
 If any of them fail, AI is doomed.
 Not in the doomer sense that the machines kill us.
 In the political sense that the backlash from the excluded forecloses the good futures before they can be built.

 Here is the important clarification most AI discourse gets wrong.
-We are not building a single civilizational ark.
+We are not building a single civilizational platform.
 Nobody should trust a single institution with that mandate, including ours.
-We are building the infrastructure and the culture for a fleet of arks, each one owned by the people who built it.
-The simplest ark is an individual who has been Jarvised: their own Personal Agentic OS, their context, their compounding system, their life and work.
-Every Jarvised person is an ark of one.
-The community of them is the fleet.
+We are building the infrastructure and the culture for a network of activated practitioners, each one owning the system they built.
+The simplest unit is an individual who has been Jarvised: their own Personal Agentic OS, their context, their compounding system, their life and work.
+The community of them is the network.
 See Minimum Commercial Viability for why clearing that floor is survival-level infrastructure for a commercial actor in 2026.
 Above it, they are competitive and compounding.
 Below it, they are racing to catch up against people who have already crossed.

-Every person who builds an ark of any size is a person the doom pipeline will struggle to recruit, because the material and the psychological exclusion are both closed at once.
-The rest of this piece is about the pipeline that is currently winning because the fleet is not yet large enough.
+Every person who builds out their own personal infrastructure is a person the doom pipeline will struggle to recruit, because the material and the psychological exclusion are both closed at once.
+The rest of this piece is about the pipeline that is currently winning because the network is not yet large enough.

-Polite AI discourse treats the industry as a meritocratic collaboration of curious researchers.
+Elephant.
+Elephant is the fact that the cause is obvious and the industry will not say it out loud.
+Polite AI discourse treats the field as a meritocratic collaboration of curious researchers.
 The reality is that the top of the industry is steered in meaningful part by a small class of transhumanist billionaires whose public statements have equivocated on whether ordinary human flourishing is even the point of AI.
-Many of them are personally entangled in the Epstein scandal, which ordinarily disqualifies anyone from stewarding anything.
-Some openly hold a "religion of intelligence" worldview in which AGI is treated as a successor species rather than a tool built for human service.
+Many are personally entangled in the Epstein scandal, which ordinarily disqualifies anyone from stewarding anything.
+Some openly hold a worldview in which AGI is treated as a successor species rather than a tool built for human service.
 None of this is hidden or obscure.
-It is on the record, in their own books, interviews, and open letters.
+It is on the record in their own books, interviews, and open letters.

 The AI doom movement on the other side of the conversation is funded by money that overlaps with these same networks.
 The two loudest sides of the AI debate trace back to a remarkably small set of people whose incentives diverge sharply from the public's.
 One side tells ordinary people they will be economically useless.
 The other side tells them the whole project is extinction-level evil.
 Both sides are currently speaking past the actual 20-year-old trying to afford rent.

 That is the elephant.
 We cannot have an honest conversation about applied AI's promise for humanity while pretending the top of the industry is stewarded by people who unambiguously want that outcome.
-The AAS position is that naming this is the first honest move available.
-Closing the exclusion is how it gets fixed.
+Naming the elephant is the first honest move available.
+Closing the exclusion is how the elephant stops being on fire.

 The Pipeline